Policies & Services

-The Archives and Special Collections is the main repository for official and unofficial records documenting
+The Archives & Special Collections is the main repository for official and unofficial records documenting

 the history of the college.
 In addition, the collections support the liberal arts scholarship of the local academic

-community, and serve to document the broader cultural heritage of Lancaster county, and southern Pennsylvania.
+community, and serves to document the broader cultural heritage of Lancaster county, and southern Pennsylvania.

 - 1. Research

 - Materials collected and made available shall further the research of all

 scholars exploring the history of Franklin and Marshall College and the surrounding